schierlm/Oberon2013Modifications/README.md

 There are also two separate releases available that include the rescue system (the normal one and the "debug" one).

+In case you want to pick & patch your own modifications, you can obtain the unpatched original files from the [wirth-personal](https://github.com/Spirit-of-Oberon/wirth-personal) repository.
+The scripts in this repo assume that the other repo is located at `../wirth-personal`; if it is not, you can override the location using the `WIRTH_PERSONAL` environment variable.

+The `get_unpatched_source.sh` script collects the files to be patched into `work` directory, the `make_release.sh` also applies the releease patches to it, and the `make_disk_image.sh` script expects patched sources in `work` directory and builds a disk image from them.

 | Name/Link | Short description | Requirements |
 |:--------- |:----------------- |:------------ |
 | **[BugFixes](BugFixes/README.md)** | Fixes for what I consider to be bugs | Optionally recompile inner core |